What Motivates the Consumer to Make a Considered Purchase?

 The first phase of the Buying Cycle is Need Recognition.
 It’s the awareness of a need or imbalance between actual and desired states.
 Factors that cause a consumer to enter the considered purchase cycle include:

-- Need Recognition – Consumer is exposed to either an external or internal stimulus that ignites the need.
+- Necessity – Consumer is exposed to either an external or internal stimulus that ignites the need.
 For example, a consumer may see an ad and want to purchase that product (external) or experience hunger or thirst (internal).

 - Major Life Changes – This includes events like marriage, birth, moving to a new home, starting college, etc. Let’s take for example, a newlywed couple that has recently purchased a home.
 There will be purchases to consider and it’s likely they include big-ticket items such as furniture and major appliances.